 If you want to do something new with your blog content each time, why not test out multiple content formats?
-Most blogs tend to have very rigid guidelines around word count, keyword density, linking, etc., and this has become the industry norm.
-But what if a different content format could provide a better reading experience to your audience?
+Most blogs tend to have very rigid guidelines around word count, keyword density, link building, etc., and this has become the industry norm.
+But what if a different content format could provide a better reading experience for your audience?
 That’s not to say that all your blog content should be less than 500 words.
 But there are ways you can mix up your content to enhance its readability for the audience.

 Here’s how this can be done:

 If you want to create impactful content, it’s important to include some visual elements in it too.
 According to HubSpot, readers are able to follow text accompanied by visuals almost 323% better than plain text.
 Including some form of visual content in your blog can also lead to increased conversions and more social shares.

 Here are some of our tips to achieve the same –

 Another great new way to do more with your blog content is by turning it into a podcast.
 With this, you’ll get an opportunity to leverage audio medium too.
 Recording a podcast enables you to leverage the power of spoken words, adding depth to your content and providing an alternative format for your audience to engage with your insights..

 A blog post can be turned into a podcast episode by reading it out loud and adding some additional commentary or insights.
 This can help to create more engaging and dynamic content.

 By creating a podcast and distributing it through podcast distribution software, a blog can reach a wider audience beyond its regular readers.
 This can help to attract new visitors and increase the blog’s visibility.